miettal/ansible-role-zabbix-webscenario/README.md

     ## Creates a webscenario with one step, checking http://anotherwebsite.com/ using HEAD HTTP method, expects 200 as return code
   - name: 'Another website'
     url: 'anotherwebsite.com'
-    state: present

     ## Other possible variables to put in z_websites
-    zabbix_host:                                       #attaches the web scenario on another host than z_host
-      name: 'some_other_host'
-      hostid: 4567
-      applicationid: 1234
-    http: 'no'                                          #for https-only websites, removes the http step
     ssl_verify_peer: 'no'                               #for https websites, disables the checking of the matching between the cn and the domain name of the website (default yes)
     ssl_verify_host: 'no'                               #for https websites, disables the checking of the root certificate against trusted store (default yes)